 Patient selection is critical in aesthetic surgery.
 A good surgeon will not operate on patients if they feel that the patient is not suitable for the requested procedure.
-A full history and physical examination is essential before surgery is agreed.
-Your surgeon might feel that you have an unacceptably high risk of complications due to an underlying medical condition or medications that you are taking.
+A full history and physical examination are essential before surgery is agreed.
+Your surgeon might think that you have an unacceptably high risk of complications due to an underlying medical condition or medications that you are taking.
 Unrealistic expectations are a common reason why surgery may not be offered.
 Your surgeon also needs to be sure that you are having surgery for the right reasons.

 It is critical that patients are in a good state of mind.
-It is well known that patients having personal problems in their lives at the time of surgery potentially do worse than those that are at peace.
-It is therefore not a good idea to have any form of cosmetic surgery if you are experiencing relationship difficulties, bereavement, divorce, financial difficulty or conflicts at work.
+It is known that patients having personal problems in their lives at the time of surgery potentially do worse than those that are at peace.
+It is therefore not a good idea to have any form of cosmetic surgery if you are experiencing relationship difficulties, grief, divorce, financial difficulty or conflicts at work.